 In order to be admitted to the MAT Program, applicants must have met the following criteria:

-- B.A. or B.S. degree from a regionally accredited institution of higher education.
+- B.A. or B.S. degree in Biology, Chemistry, English, General Science, Mathematics or History (or equivalent coursework) from a regionally accredited institution of higher education.

 - Formal application with essay.